amamitpandey/tuts/Java/Java_design_pattern.md

 there are 23 type of design pattern, it depend on requiremnt which can use, don't use all in same times.

 ### 1. Creational design pattern
-#### a.
-Singalton: every instace is create a single time or once, it's means it stop creating duplicate instance. at time of decalare use static and private key to do this. update of parent class obj is not allowed
+#### A. Singalton:
-it save obj in cache memoryand use multiple times. by using @bean, @Component in spring boot, can be use this concept.
+every instace is create a single time or once, it's means it stop creating duplicate instance. at time of decalare use static and private key to do this. update of parent class obj is not allowed it save obj in cache memoryand use multiple times. by using @bean, @Component in spring boot, can be use this concept.
 example: